sapphireos/chromatron/docs/fx_script_guide.rst

 Each pixel has two time based faders.
 One fader is shared between hue and sat, the other is used for val.
 This allows FX to produce smooth timed fades automatically.

+The fader system runs every 20 ms, regardless of the frame rate of the FX VM.

 .. code:: python

     # assumes pixels start fully off